🚀 New Feature Alert : Introducing RDash Activity Schedule! Plan, Track and Collaborate. Check Now

 Lead Time Uncertainty: The time it takes for materials to be delivered can vary due to supplier availability or logistical issues.
 This assumes a consistent lead time, so when there are delays or variations, it can disrupt the supply schedule and impact the project’s progress.

-Complex Calculations: it requires detailed information about order costs, holding costs, and demand, which may not always be readily available or accurate in the construction industry.
+Complex Calculations: It requires detailed information about order costs, holding costs, and demand, which may not always be readily available or accurate in the construction industry.
 Calculating EOQ can be time-consuming, and errors in the input data can lead to incorrect order quantities.

 How to Calculate EOQ